 The relatively soft Upper Jurassic mudstones of the Ancholme Clay Group provide the bedrock of the Ancholme vale.
-There mudstone is not naturally exposed and any exposures are restricted to the top of the Upper Jurassic where harder thin limestone beds form the foot of the Wold scarp.
-An exposure of the mudstones is present at the base of the very large working quarry at South Ferriby.
+There, mudstone is not naturally exposed and any exposures are restricted to the top of the Upper Jurassic where harder thin limestone beds form the foot of the Wold scarp.
+An exposure of the mudstones was, until Autumn 2020, present at the base of the very large quarry at South Ferriby where Ampthill Clay (Oxfordian) was overlain by an attenuated Kimmeridge Clay (Kimmeridgian) sequence.